-Bosnia is a destination that has somehow remained relatively off the beaten path and unexplored, despite the overwhelming popularity of neighbouring Croatia.
-There is much to the offer to those who include Bosnia on their Balkans itinerary.
+Bosnia is a destination that has somehow remained relatively off the beaten path and unexplored, despite the overwhelming popularity of neighboring Croatia.
+There is much to offer to those who include Bosnia on their Balkans itinerary.

 With the international border located less than an hour away from top tourist spots like Kotor, Dubrovnik, and Montenegro, a road trip to Bosnia is an amazing idea to think of: think centuries-old ruins, lush rolling hills, towering waterfalls pooling into jade-green lakes, and historic cities.
 Oh, and if all that’s not enough to tempt you to visit this country, you’ll be glad to know it’s also shockingly easy on the pockets by European standards.

-Here are the best places to visit in Bosnia from north to south of the country.
+Here are the places to visit in Bosnia from north to south of the country.

-Una National Park is one of the most biodiverse regions in the Balkans as it was established in 2008 aiming to preserve the Unac, Krka, and Upper Una rivers, waterfalls, flora and fauna, and archaeological sites.
+Una National Park is one of the most biodiverse regions in the Balkans as it was established in 2008, aiming to preserve the Unac, Krka, and Upper Una rivers, waterfalls, flora, fauna, and archaeological sites.

 With a picturesque walled city, the Bosnia road trip continues.
 Jajce is home to a fascinating spectacle Pliva Waterfall that is incredibly nestled right in the middle of the town.

-The 17 metres high Pliva Waterfall could rival Niagara Falls as the torrent of water created from the confluence of two rivers hammer down into a turquoise blue pool with force.
+The 17 meters high Pliva Waterfall could rival Niagara Falls as the torrent of water created from the confluence of two rivers hammered down into a turquoise blue pool with force.
 This phenomenon can only be experienced best by standing on the viewing platform, but be sure to keep those expensive cameras covered as the spray will absolutely soak you in water.

 Thanks to the nearby Pliva Lakes, Jajce also has plenty to offer in the outdoor adventure department.

-With lush green hills, plenty of campsites, and family-friendly activities and surroundings like serene, emerald-toned waters that are perfect for fishing, swimming, and boat rides, this place is a popular spot for a summer getaway.
+With lush green hills, plenty of campsites, family-friendly activities, and surroundings like serene, emerald-toned waters that are perfect for fishing, swimming, and boat rides, this place is a popular spot for a summer getaway.

 Don’t forget to check out the whimsical old wooden watermills, which were believed to be constructed during the middle ages and were originally used by local farmers.